1973 Norwich City Council election

 The 1973 Norwich City Council election took place on 7 June 1973 to elect members of Norwich City Council in England.
 This was on the same day as other local elections.
 Voting took place across 16 wards, each electing 3 Councillors.
-Following the Local Government Act 1972, this was the first election to the new non-metropolitan district council for Norfolk, which came into being on 1 April the following year.
+Following the Local Government Act 1972, this was the first election to the new non-metropolitan district council for Norwich, which came into being on 1 April the following year.
 Labour took control of the Council after winning a comfortable majority of seats.